x

 BACKGROUND

 Small and medium-sized enterprises (SMEs) are the backbone of the European economy and have a significant climate impact.
-As of yet, climate considerations have scarcely been integrated into SME financing decisions.
-This is due to a lack of data and information on how SMEs can be affected by climate change and what actions they are taking to manage this.
+Yet, climate considerations have scarcely been integrated into SMEs financing decisions.
+This is due to a lack of data and information on how SMEs can be affected by climate change and which actions they should take to manage negative impacts of climate change.

 OBJECTIVES

-The LIFE CB-PASTAX project is designed to support implementation of the EU sustainable finance action plan and the Paris Agreement commitment related to Art.
-2.1c ("aligning financial flows with climate goals").
+The LIFE CB-PASTAX project was designed to support the implementation of the EU sustainable finance action plan and the Paris Agreement commitment related to Art.
+2.1c ("Aligning Financial Flows with Climate Goals").
+As general objectives, it sought to

-• Use the financial sector as a lever more broadly to drive the integration of climate issues across SMEs; and
+• use the financial sector as a lever more broadly to drive the integration of climate issues across SMEs;

 RESULTS